Larry Wilmore: Career

-In 2006, Wilmore began appearing regularly on Comedy Central's The Daily Show, where he was billed as the "Senior Black Correspondent" or a derivative form of the title, such as the "Senior Executive Commander-in-Chief Who Happens To Be Black Correspondent" following the election of Barack Obama.
-His work on the show frequently centered on humorous observations of the Black experience in American society.
-Wilmore originated the titular phrase I'd Rather We Got Casinos in a January 2007 Daily Show appearance.
-In January 2009, Hyperion published Wilmore's I'd Rather We Got Casinos: And Other Black Thoughts, a political humor book described by Booklist as "a faux collection of articles, essays, radio transcripts, and letters exploring the more ludicrous angles on race."
+In 2006, Wilmore began appearing regularly on Comedy Central's The Daily Show, where he was billed as the "Senior Black Correspondent" or a derivative form of the title, such as the "Senior Executive Commander-in-Chief Who Happens To Be Black Correspondent" after the election of Barack Obama.
+Wilmore's work on the show frequently centered on humorous observations of the Black experience in American society.
+He originated the titular phrase I'd Rather We Got Casinos in a January 2007 Daily Show appearance.
+In January 2009, Hyperion published Wilmore's I'd Rather We Got Casinos: And Other Black Thoughts, a political humor book described by Booklist as being "a faux collection of articles, essays, radio transcripts, and letters exploring the more ludicrous angles on race."

 Wilmore has continued occasional acting appearances, including a role as a minister in I Love You, Man (2009) and a supporting role in Dinner for Schmucks (2010).
 In 2011, He began a recurring role on the ABC comedy Happy Endings, where he played Mr. Forristal, Brad (Damon Wayans Jr.)'s uptight boss.
-In 2012, he starred in the Showtime special Race, Religion and Sex, shot in Salt Lake City.
+In 2012, he starred in the Showtime special Race, Religion and Sex, shot in Salt Lake City, Utah.

 On April 30, 2016, Wilmore was the headliner at the White House Correspondents' Association Dinner.
-He came under fire for using the word "nigga" to refer to President Obama, saying "Barry, you did it my nigga."
-He defended his actions by telling Al Sharpton, "I wanted to make a statement more than a joke...I really wanted to explain the historical implications of the Obama presidency from my point of view."

-In May 2017, Wilmore started hosting the podcast Larry Wilmore: Black on the Air as part of The Ringer podcast network, headed by Bill Simmons.
+He came under fire for using the word "nigga" to refer to President Barack Obama saying "Barry, you did it my nigga."
+Wilmore defended his actions telling Al Sharpton, "I wanted to make a statement more than a joke...
+I really wanted to explain the historical implications of the Obama presidency from my point of view."
+In May 2017, Wilmore began hosting the podcast Larry Wilmore: Black on the Air as part of The Ringer podcast network, headed by Bill Simmons.
 Time ranked it in the top five of its list of 10 Best podcast of 2017.

 The Nightly Show with Larry Wilmore

-On January 19, 2015, Wilmore began hosting The Nightly Show with Larry Wilmore, a late-night panel talk show that aired on Comedy Central.
-It was a spin-off of The Daily Show, and replaced The Colbert Report on the network's 11:30pm timeslot.
+On January 19, 2015, Wilmore began hosting The Nightly Show with Larry Wilmore, a late night panel talk show which aired on Comedy Central.
+It was a spin-off of The Daily Show, and replaced The Colbert Report in the network's 11:30pm timeslot.
 It was produced by Jon Stewart's production company Busboy Productions.
-On August 15, 2016, Comedy Central announced that Wilmore's show had been cancelled, and the show ended August 18, 2016, with a total of 259 episodes.
+On August 15, 2016, Comedy Central announced that Wilmore's show had been canceled, and the show ended August 18, 2016, with a total of 259 episodes.